Great Divergence: Political fragmentation

 Jared Diamond and Peter Watson argue that a notable feature of Europe's geography was that it encouraged political balkanization, such as having several large peninsulas and natural barriers such as mountains and straits that provided defensible borders.
 By contrast, China's geography encouraged political unity, with a much smoother coastline and a heartland dominated by two river valleys (Yellow and Yangtze).

+Thanks to the topographical structure with "its mountain chains, coasts, and major marches, formed boundaries at which states expanding from the core areas could meet and pause".
+Hence, this helps European countries feel "in the same boat".
+Due to the location of mountain ranges, there were several distinct geographical cores that could provide the nuclei for future states.
+Another point in Europe's political fragmentation in comparison to, for example, China is the location of the Eurasian steppe.
+After horse domestication, steppe nomads (for instance, Genghis Khan and the Mongols) posed a threat to the sedentary population until the 18th century.
+The reason for the threat is "the fragile ecology of the steppe meant that during periods of drought or cold weather, steppe nomads were more likely to invade neighboring populations".
+Hence, this stimulated China, which is near the steppe, to build a strong, unified state.

 In his book Guns, Germs, and Steel, Diamond argues that advanced cultures outside Europe had developed in areas whose geography was conducive to large, monolithic, isolated empires.
 In these conditions policies of technological and social stagnation could persist.
 He gives the example of China in 1432, when the Xuande Emperor outlawed the building of ocean-going ships, in which China was the world leader at the time.
 On the other hand, Christopher Columbus obtained sponsorship from Queen Isabella I of Castile for his expedition even though three other European rulers turned it down.
 As a result, governments that suppressed economic and technological progress soon corrected their mistakes or were out-competed relatively quickly.
 He argues that these factors created the conditions for more rapid internal superpower change (Spain succeeded by France and then by the United Kingdom) than was possible elsewhere in Eurasia.